-When our Spring vacations were cancelled, we were as disappointed as anyone.
-But on the plus side, we’ve been thinking more about the art of the Stay-cation, and how we can bring rest and relaxation home to our own backyards.
+Over the past couple years, we’ve been thinking more about the art of the Stay-cation, and how we can bring rest and relaxation home to our own backyards.
 The concept of the “Stay-cation” isn’t new (though the pun might be) but its meaning as it pertains to the home landscape has changed in recent years.
 The Outdoor Living movement has transformed even the smallest backyard into an indispensable part of the home, opening up infinite potential for private retreats.
-When your own backyard is designed specifically for your rest and relaxation, a Spring break spent at home doesn’t sound so shabby.
+When your own backyard is designed specifically for your rest and relaxation, staying at home doesn’t sound so shabby.

 So what’s the key to a stay-cation-worthy yard?
 Like your favorite travel destinations, your home retreat should be unique to you.
 Consider the elements you personally would seek in a vacation – Sunbathing?
 Play?
 Adventure?
 (Of course, dolphins and skiing are probably out, but there may be more of your vacation that you can bring home than you think.)
 For relaxation, a daybed, hammock, or garden nook with a bench is easily done.
 A fountain or windchimes provides instant calm.
 Add a few of your favorite flowers and you could be virtually whisked away.